-- Work on the tower progresses and it reaches its full height in August 2019.
+- Work on the tower reached its full height in August 2019.

-- Views over Oxford's skyline can be seen from the level of our Boundary Building's rooftop garden.
+- Views over Oxford's skyline can be seen from the level of our Anniversary Building's rooftop garden.

-- Construction of our new tower begins in July 2019.
+- Construction of our new tower began in July 2019.

 - The new buildings' walls and columns were being poured in May and June 2019.

 - Foundations for the new buildings were laid throughout March and April.

 - As further piles were exposed and cut down, integrity testing (strength) was conducted and passed successfully.

 - Foundation piling, laying permanent sheet piling to hold the site’s foundations and the river bank in place, began in January 2019.
 The Pavilion piling was finished the following month, when the piling rig left the site.

 - Demolition of Milham Ford and the old Porter's Lodge was completed in Michaelmas Term 2018.
 Work on the river wall then began.

 - The Middle Common Room was installed on the lawn of Garden Building.
 An interim chapel space was created in South Building.